RedBirdOBX/City-Info-API-Demo/README.md

 <a href="" id="test" name="test"></a>
 ## How To Test
 One easy way to test this API is to download and use Postman, a popular API development testing tool.
-It can be downloaded here: [https://www.getpostman.com/](https://www.getpostman.com/ "https://www.getpostman.com") .
+It can be downloaded here: [https://www.getpostman.com/](https://www.getpostman.com "https://www.getpostman.com") .
 In this repository, you will find a Postman Collection in a folder named `Postman-Collection`.
-The collection has most, if not all test requests used by this API.
+The collection has most, if not all, test requests used by this API.
 It contains many GET, POST, PUT, PATCH, and DELETE requests.

 You can `import` this collection into your Postman application for ease of testing.
 Or, you can simply manually call the endpoints below in your Postman application.